 Although the weather hasn’t been spectacular the last few weeks, we do have some pretty good weekends!
 And by good I mean: no rain.
 Whenever it’s not too cold and rainy I like to get out and do a bit of Sunday walking, just to get some fresh air and to discover new places.
 Last weekend we headed down to Mount Hillary near Mallow, but this weekend we decided to venture out to Kinsale beach, just outside of the town.
 We had never been there before but I have always really liked Kinsale, as it’s the gourmet capital of Ireland and there’s plenty to see and do!
 My absolute favourite spot is Charles Fort, which is not only very well maintained but it also gives you a stunning view of both Kinsale town and the sea.

 After our walk along the beach and up through the green hills surrounding it, we went for a stroll through the town where we were met by the glorious scents of delicious foods in every street we walked into.
-Apart from getting hungry, it also gave me an idea for a new appetizer, with nothing but Irish seasonal ingredients.
+Apart from getting hungry, it also gave me an idea for a new appetiser, with nothing but Irish seasonal ingredients.
 I got myself some Irish scallops, which are in fished mostly in Winter and Spring, although some species can be landed all year round and others are only to be caught from September until February.

 Scallops are a good source of protein and low in saturated fat and calories.
 They are also a very good source of vitamin B12.
 In addition, scallops are a good source of omega-3 fatty acids and a good source of magnesium and potassium.